ysmnpksy/ysmnpksy.github.io/calorie_buddy.md

 ### Project Description

-During my second year at university, I developed a web application using JavaScript, Node.js, Express.js, MongoDB and cURL.
+During my second year at university, I developed a dynamic web application using JavaScript, Node.js, and Express.js.

+This web app uses MongoDB to store nutritional information about food items, allowing users to add items to help calculate their calorie intake.

 You can access this application [here](http://doc.gold.ac.uk/usr/343/).